single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 ### a) importing without using import

 Since we are using an older version of Angular, and we do not have access to babel, we cannot use `import` or even `require()` to obtain access to the single-spa library.
-One way around this is to include a `<script>` tag in the project's html file which will provide us access to the library.
+One way around this is to include a `<script>` tag in the project's HTML file which will provide us access to the library.
 Single-spa is hosted on [https://unpkg.com/](https://unpkg.com/) and when called, creates a global variable.

 In `public/index.html`, add the following script tag at the bottom of the `<head>`